apache/shardingsphere/document/en/content/06-sharding-jdbc/usage/sharding.md

 ```java
     DataSource dataSource = ShardingDataSourceFactory.createDataSource(yamlFile);
 ```
-The rule configuration consists of data source configuration, table rule configuration, database Sharding strategy and table Sharding strategy, etc. Here is a simple configuration example, more flexible configurations can be used in product environment, e.g. multi-Sharding columns, table rules configuration directly bound with Sharding strategy.

-> To learn the details of the Sharding configuration, please refer to [Sharding](/06-sharding-jdbc/02-configuration/config-java).

-## To use JDBC interface based on ShardingDataSource
+### Use raw JDBC

 By using ShardingDataSourceFactory factory class and rule configuration object, we can obtain ShardingDataSource which implements the standard interface of DataSource in JDBC.
 Thus you can choose to use native JDBC DataSource for development, or using JPA, MyBatis ORM tools, etc.

-Take native DataSource in JDBC as an example:
+Take DataSource in JDBC as an example:

 ```java
 DataSource dataSource = ShardingDataSourceFactory.createDataSource(shardingRule);